 • Finally, both players can contribute bribes by placing them secretly in separate bags.
 Extra battle points are added equal to the contributed bribe for each player.

 The player with the most battle points wins the battle, and ties go to the attacker.
 The loser will lose all his troops, which they can recruit again later, but the king is lost forever and is merely a trophy for the winning player.
-You might deduce by now that losing a battle in this game is very costly, and one should plan very carefully when to engage or not.
+You might deduce by now that losing a battle in Barbarian Kingdoms is very costly, and one should plan very carefully when to engage or not.

 Barbarian Kingdoms Battle